Presidential standard of France

-The Presidential Standard of France refers to either one of two similar flags used by the President of France.
-Two versions of the flag exist, one for use on land; and the other for use at sea.
+The presidential standard of France refers to either one of two similar flags used by the president of France.
+Two versions of the flag exist: one for use on land and the other for use at sea.

 Although almost universally called a standard, such flags when used in France are banners of arms, as they comprise the shield.
 However, that is not the case for the national emblem.
-Since 1995, the President had used the standard without any symbols on it.
+Since 1995, the president has used the standard without any symbols on it.

-The Presidential Standard is flown at the Élysée Palace, La Lanterne and Fort de Brégançon even when the president is not present.
+The presidential standard is flown at the Élysée Palace, La Lanterne and Fort de Brégançon even when the president is not present.

-When Philippe Pétain was chief of state of Vichy France, the Presidential Standard was adorned with the Order of the Francisque.
-Charles de Gaulle used a cross of Lorraine on the Presidential Standard as a symbolism of Free France.
-Valéry Giscard d'Estaing had the Presidential Standard with the fasces and François Mitterrand had the Presidential Standard with a oak tree.
+When Philippe Pétain was chief of state of Vichy France, the presidential standard was adorned with the Order of the Francisque.
+Charles de Gaulle used a cross of Lorraine on the presidential standard as a symbolism of Free France.
+Valéry Giscard d'Estaing had the presidential standard with the fasces and François Mitterrand had the presidential standard with an oak tree.